soxueren/atsd/api/sql/README.md

 ### Query Control Messages

-Execution events are also stored as messages with type=`sql` and source=`api|console|scheduled` for monitoring query performance using the built-in rule engine.
+Execution events are also stored as messages with type=`sql` and source=`api|console|scheduled` for monitoring query performance using the built-in Rule Engine.

 The following message tags are available for filtering and grouping: